About the Centre

 The specific objectives are:

-- to recruit highly motivated postgraduate students from computer science, mathematics, and cognate disciplines, and create an intensive and complementary training experience which comprises a bespoke taught programme in the first year, delivered within a distinctive cohort training environment;
+- to recruit highly motivated postgraduate students from computer science, mathematics, and cognate disciplines, and create an intensive and complementary training experience which comprises a bespoke taught programme in the foundation year, delivered within a distinctive cohort training environment;

 - to set the highest standards of responsible innovation with particular emphasis on AI-specific issues such as transparency, explainability, accountability, fairness, trustworthiness and privacy;